apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/mappings-for-resource-resolution.md

 - use external redirects.
 These will instruct the client to generate a new HTTP request, which will be properly handled by the Sling authentication
 - manually set up authentication reqiurements for internal mappings

-For an in-depth discussion on the matter, see [SLING-9622 - Avoid registration of auth requirements for aliases and vanity paths](https://issues.apache.org/jira/browse/SLING-9622).
+For an in-depth discussion on the matter, see [SLING-9622 - Avoid registration of auth requirements for aliases and vanity paths](https://issues.apache.org/jira/browse/SLING-9622) and also [SLING-9689 - Handle authentication requirements for children of protected resources when internal mappings](https://issues.apache.org/jira/browse/SLING-9689) for plans of improving the situation.

 ## Namespace Mangling